jbpoline/talk_Wellcome_01April2015/talk.md

 > * Because working for specific incentives is likely to be detrimental to the work
 > * Because evaluation cannot be reduced to a set of numbers: it takes time and competences.
 > * Carrots and sticks seem to work very well for some pets, but do they for researchers?
-> * Remove incentives
+> * Remove incentives as far as possible

-## It is mostly the funding agencies'
+## Mostly the funding agencies' call

 > * Other "stakeholders" are stuck in local minima, or need to feed their kids
-> * They are the ones with the less constraints
+> * Funding agencies have the less constraints
 > * Consider all ethical aspects in clinical research: strong rational for sharing
-> * Consider how much is re-used of what has been funded : make research less costly
+> * Consider how much is re-used of what has been funded: make research less costly / more efficient
 > * Consider funding infrastructures for sharing data, or for training
+> * Consider continuous funding of current infrastructures (how ?)

 ## Practical steps:
 > * Grant review guidelines have a new section: significance, feasibility, ... *replicability+re-usability*,